 - Select Applications > Traces in the task bar.

-- In the Traces page, build a trace query by selecting the filters that describe the spans of interest.
+- In the Traces browser, submit a trace query by selecting the filters that describe the spans of interest.
 At a minimum, you must select the application (by default,

 Zipkin) from the Operation menu.